nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **Example:**
 <br>
-* You want to list the interview dates of the shortlisted applicants who exist in HMHero yet.
+* You want to list the interview dates of the shortlisted applicants who exist in HMHero.
-* You run the interview command.

 Command Input Box: `interview`